 A set of Rounds involves all teachers in the PLC having their lesson observed and discussed with their colleagues.

 There are many ways to grow or ‘ripple’ QTR across your school.
 Suggestions are discussed in our foundational workshop and our QTR Advisers are available to assist with strategies to suit your school context.

 The Academy, through its work with the Teachers and Teaching Research Centre, has extensive expertise in evaluation.
 The Academy can collect data, support schools in analysis of their existing data, and assist schools with their reporting processes.

 For teachers in NSW and the ACT, the foundational Quality Teaching Rounds workshop is accredited for 10 hours of registered professional learning with NESA and TQI, respectively.
-Participation in Quality Teaching Rounds at school can be logged as teacher identified professional development (TIPD) for the purposes of maintaining accreditation.
+Participation in Quality Teaching Rounds at school can be logged as Elective Professional Development for the purposes of maintaining accreditation.

 For teachers in other states and jurisdictions, participation in Quality Teaching Rounds can be used as self-directed professional learning hours.

 If you’re a school leader looking to implement professional development in your school that makes demonstrable impact, read our information for school leaders.